SHIGELLA FACT SHEET

 Did you know that our Operation Water Health program teaches students about what safe drinking water is, what unsafe drinking water is, and the health problems that can be caused by unsafe drinking water?
 Please help us to keep our Operation Water Health program up-to-date!
 Please chip in $5 or donate $20 or more and receive an Official Donation Receipt for Income Tax Purposes.

 Centers for Disease Control and Prevention.
 February 2016.
 Shigellosis.

-Aboriginal Affairs and Northern Development Canada.
+Indigenous and Northern Affairs Canada.
 September 2010.
-First Nations Water Management Strategy.
+Summative Evaluation of the First Nations Water Management Strategy.

 Public Health Agency of Canada: Notifiable Diseases On-Line.
 June 2016.

 United States Pathogenic Microorganisms and Natural Toxins Handbook.
 January 2002.
 Shigella.